DRobinson4105/COP4331-Large-Project/README.md

 # Nom Nom Network

-Recipe Manager lets users track nutrition effortlessly by automatically calculating macros for each ingredient added to a recipe, with options to adjust or override totals as needed.
+Nom Nom Network is a recipe manager that lets users track nutrition effortlessly by automatically calculating macros for each ingredient added to a recipe, with options to adjust or override totals as needed.
 This makes it easy to find, create, and enjoy recipes that align with specific dietary goals, all in one convenient platform.

 ## Installation
 ```bash